-The following table describes the two log files.
+The following table describes the Fortify Static Code Analyzer default log files.

-Default File Name Description sca.log The standard log provides a log of informational messages, warnings, and errors that occurred in the run of sourceanalyzer. sca_FortifySupport.log The Fortify Support log provides: The same log messages as the standard log file, but with additional details Additional detailed messages that are not included in the standard log file This log file is primarily helpful to Customer Support or the development team to troubleshoot any issues.
+File names Description sca.log scaX.log The standard log provides a log of informational messages, warnings, and errors that occurred in the run of sourceanalyzer. sca_FortifySupport.log scaX_FortifySupport.log The Static Code Analyzer Support log provides:The same log messages as the standard log file, but with additional details • Additional detailed messages that are not included in the standard log file This log file is helpful to Customer Support or the development team to troubleshoot any issues.

-If you encounter warnings or errors that you cannot resolve, provide the Fortify Support log file to Customer Support.
+If you encounter warnings or errors that you cannot resolve, provide the Static Code Analyzer Support log file to Customer Support.